ksyasuda/mpv-youtube-queue/README.md

 - `print_current_video - ctrl+P`: Print the name and channel of the currently
   playing video to the OSD
 - `print_queue - ctrl+q`: Print the contents of the queue to the OSD
+- `save_queue - ctrl+s`: Saves the remainder of the queue (excluding the
+  currently playing video) to the database for retrevial at a later time
 - `remove_from_queue - ctrl+x`: Remove the currently selected video from the
   queue
 - `play_selected_video - ctrl+ENTER`: Play the currently selected video in